jecklgamis/gatling-scala-example/README.md

 * Running from an executable jar file - this packages the Gatling runtime and simulations into a single jar file
 * Running using Docker - this uses the executable jar file to execute simulations inside a Docker container
 * Running as Kubernetes Job  - this uses the Docker image to run test inside a Kubernetes cluster
-* Running using Maven plugin - this is uses the Gatling Maven Plugin and runs directly from repo (note Gatling has plugins for Gradle and SBT that might suit your use case)
+* Running using Maven plugin - this uses the Gatling Maven Plugin and runs directly from repo (note Gatling has plugins for Gradle and SBT that might suit your use case)
 * Running inside IDE  - this uses a helper class `Engine.scala` to run simulations from IDE.
 Useful for crafting your simulations or  if your just getting started